infobloxopen/themis/README.md

 ### Local Content
 Local content is a set of content **items** (see example above).
 It's identified by **id** field which can be any string with no slash character (`/`).
 Each content item also has id (key of "items" JSON object) and following fields:
 - **keys** - list of types of nested maps (optional, if not present data should contain immediate value of type);
-- **type** - any built-in type (or flags type defintion or name for domain map);
+- **type** - any built-in type (or flags type definition or name for domain map);
 - **data** - list of nested maps with keys of mentioned types or immediate value of given type.

 Local content supports string map (key type "string"), domain map (key type "domain") and network map (key type "network" or "address").
-Selector expectes string expression as path item for string map, domain - for domain map and address or network - for network map ("address" expression is allowed even if content key is "network" and vice verse).
+Selector expects string expression as path item for string map, domain - for domain map and address or network - for network map ("address" expression is allowed even if content key is "network" and vice verse).

 Any map supports also mapping to flags type.
 To create such map user needs to define flags in type field.
 Being defined a flags type can be used by name within the content and its updates.
 Type definition goes to **type** field of content item but it's represented by JSON object instead of string.
 The object should have following fields:
 - **meta** - string "flags" (the only supported metatype for now);